Cover Photo by Kyle Fauchon, 2016. Announcements lighthouse photo by Dennis Manrique, 2018.

-Seasonal water will be shut off beginning October 9, 2018.
+The landfill is now closed for the winter.
 Please contact the Village Office if you require more information.

 Shorelines are one of the most unique places on earth and our actions can have a huge impact on these delicate interfaces.
 Daily choices by all individuals can help conserve our lakes, which not only helps maintain or improve your property value but also sustains the many reasons you enjoy waterfront living – a place for you to

 Read more about the Love Your Lakes project here:

 Residents are asked to remove all items that impede efficient cleaning of the beach areas throughout the year.

 In 2019 there will be two pickups: after the May long weekend and after the September long weekend.
 These pickups will be for leaves bagged in clear plastic bags only and do not include tree and bush trimmings: leaves only.
 Residents will have the responsibility of taking leaves not in clear plastic bags and tree and bush trimmings to the Village’s landfill which is open Saturday from 10 am to 4 pm.
 Residents should not allow this type of refuse to build up .

 Thank you to our 2018 Major Sponsors:

 In October of 2017, Clifton Associates Ltd. was retained by the Resort Village of Cochin to assess Hunts Cove Hill and the surrounding area with respect to slope stability and erosion.
 The intent of this project was to:

 View the full report here.

 The Resort Village of Cochin is located 36 kilometres north of the Battlefords on Highway 4 North in Saskatchewan.
 It is nestled between two beautiful prairie lakes, Murray Lake and Jackfish Lake.
 This location makes the resort community of Cochin a great vacation spot as well as a fantastic place to live.
 Join us for our annual Cochin Days celebration during the second weekend of August .